JoshuaOSHickman/SmartOrDumb/README.md

 I can't type pipes or stars in my phone, so I made those words swap out for the characters.

-To get this working, I recommend throwing it up on heroku, and pointing your SMS callback twilio to <<heroku server>>/sms/run.
+To get this working, I recommend throwing it up on heroku, and pointing your SMS callback twilio to heroku-server/sms/run.
 Works great for me.

 ## Is it any good?